Nafees10/navm/README.md

 ## Getting Started

-These instructions will build the demo configuration of NaVM.
+NaVM comes with a demo stack based VM `stackvm` or `svm`.
+These instructions will build that.

 See the documents: